moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 Flipping a peptide to the correct orientation generally gives you 15-20 Moorhen points.

-Have a look around...
-At the end of the helix, residues A198 has an orange Ramachandran ball and a green difference map peak along the peptide.
-Let's flip that too while we are here.

-  - Click the "Flip Peptide" button and pick the "C" atom of A197.
-    You can use the key-bding "Shift Q" to flip the peptide when you hover of an atom of the residue and see golden balls.

-_As before, the Rama balls update, the maps update (the green blob disappears), the R-factor updates and we get more Moorhen points._

 You will notice that that the Difference Map Peaks graph has been updated too - the leftmost peak has gone.
 Have a look at the next 12 or so peaks.
 What do you notice?

 ## Adding Waters